horker/oxyplotcli2/docs/md/New-OxyAreaSeries.md

 ### -SvgIsDocument

 Indicates that a SVG file should be generated as a complete document.
-Use with the -OutFile parameter
+Use with the -OutFile parameter.

 ```yaml
 Type: System.Management.Automation.SwitchParameter